NeelChotai/ontology-cointegration/README.md

 - Make a list of erroneous pairs to filter.
 - Add command-line calls and instructions.
 - Make analysis more reproducible.
+- Function to return a list of pairs by number of attributes, ordered.